 Influenza-associated deaths in children <18 years of age are nationally notifiable.
-The weekly influenza report includes confirmed deaths formally reported to CDPH through December 22, 2018 (Week 51).
+The weekly influenza report includes confirmed deaths formally reported to CDPH through January 5, 2019 (Week 1).

-One laboratory-confirmed influenza-associated fatality in a child <18 years of age was reported to CDPH during Week 51.
-To date, CDPH has received one report of laboratory-confirmed influenza-associated deaths among patients <18 years of age during the 2018-2019 influenza season.
+No laboratory-confirmed influenza-associated fatalities in children <18 years of age were reported to CDPH during Week 1.
+To date, CDPH has received one report of a laboratory-confirmed influenza-associated death among a child <18 years of age during the 2018-2019 influenza season.